 Outside of live instructional periods, students will be expected to take part in various independent and/or group activities

 Therapeutic Recreation a Strengths Approach, 2nd Edition.
 Lynn Anderson and Linda Hyene.
 Venture Pub.
 2021.
 ISBN: 978-1-95281-522-5

 Therapeutic Recreation Processes and Techniques: Evidence-Based Recreation Therapy.
 David Austin.
 Sagamore Publishing.
 2020.
 ISBN: 9781571679291, 1351795953

 Introduction to Human Services, 4th Edition.
 Michelle Martin.
 Pearson.
 2020.
 ISBN: 9780134461090, 0134461096

 The registration fee for this course is $620.

 Live Online Students

-This program does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education, Skills & Training.
+This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
 As such, it was not reviewed.